Bowel Cancer Screening

 What Are The Risks Of Screening

-On one hand, performing NHS Bowel Cancer Screening is encouraging and saves live.
+On one hand, performing NHS Bowel Cancer Screening is encouraging and saves lives.

-If the false positive is the issue: Result picked up despite no cancer.
+If the false positive is the issue, the result was picked up despite no cancer.

-If the false negative is the issue: Rarely occurs where test missed cancer.
+If the false negative is the issue, Rarely occurs when the test misses cancer.

 No screening test is 100% available.

-Small risks is linked to colonoscope find something unusual but it is rare.
+Small risks are linked to colonoscopes finding something unusual, but it is rare.

-The above are results from a FIT study by the National Institute of Care and Excellence (NICE).
+The above are results from a FIT study by the National Institute for Health and Care Excellence (NICE).
 It presents how the FIT test is a sensitive test and colonoscopy helps to detect colorectal cancer after experiencing rectal bleeding.
-There are a number of causes of rectal bleeding: colitis, cancer, haemorrhoids, polyps, proctitis and diverticulitis.
+There are several causes of rectal bleeding: colitis, cancer, haemorrhoids, polyps, proctitis, and diverticulitis.

 References